Akwd22/Akwd22/README.md

 In my GitHub, you can find my personal and academic projects; each of one are documented.

 ⚡**My mindset:**
-- [x] Master as much as possible in software development,
+- [x] Master as much as possible to be versatile,
 - [x] Paranoid about clean code, convention, and quality,
 - [x] Passionate to produce great quality projects.